Nukazuke: Preparation

 The nuka-bed must be stirred well daily to keep it from becoming putrescent, moldy or infested with vermin.
 The acidity, salt content and oxygenation provided by daily stirring keeps toxic microbes from growing in the bed.
 It is universally recommended that this daily stirring be done with clean bare hands.
 Depending on the size of the container used, the nuka-bed could be stored temporarily in the fridge for up to two weeks, when daily stirring is not possible.

-Once the fermenting cultures have been established the nuka-bed usually develops a complex unique aroma that may be described as anything from "yeasty" to "earthy".
-At this point the starter vegetables are discarded and pickling vegetables are buried in the bed for as little as a few hours to as long as several months for very strong flavor.
+Once the fermenting cultures have been established, the nuka-bed usually develops a complex unique aroma that may be described as anything from "yeasty" to "earthy".
+At this point the starter vegetables (scraps, peels, etc.) are discarded and pickling vegetables are buried in the bed for as little as a few hours to as long as several months for very strong flavor.
 Some sources recommend a maximum pickling time of one month.
 Others suggest that pickles can be left for years in a well-kept nuka-bed.
 Unpleasant smells such as a "sour" or "stinky" aroma may indicate a problem with the nuka-bed.

 Additional amounts of rice bran and salt are added from time to time, and some recommend discarding portions of the old nuka to make way for the new.
 Water is usually provided by the vegetables buried in the bed.
-With proper maintenance nuka-beds can be kept indefinitely and are often passed down from generation to generation.
+With proper maintenance, nuka-beds can be kept indefinitely and are often passed down from generation to generation.
 Old nuka-beds are valued for their nuanced flavor.

 Because the process depends on colonies of live organisms, flavors and smells can vary considerably from day to day and the fermenting process slows in colder weather.

 When ready, nukazuke pickles are removed from the bed, washed in cool clean water, sliced and served as a side to savory meals.

 Sometimes weights made of metal, stone or jugs of water are used the keep the nuka-bed under pressure, drawing water from the vegetables and speeding fermentation.